marave22/eyeball-test-case-bug-report-task/Geex-Arts Bug Reports.md

                     Expected result The user should be successfully logged in and redirected to the homepage.\
                                     The application should behave normally without any performance glitches.

-                    Actual result   When users login with performace_glitch_user the redirection to prodcut page takes long not in applicabble time limits
+                    Actual result   When users log in with performace_glitch_user the redirection to product page takes a long not applicable time limits

                     Description     /